kjd7sa52/banking-system/README.md

 - `TransactionError::Rejected` is used against records of the input data that are unconditionally invalid.
 For example they don't comply to the specifed format or are semantically incorrect.
 This error is reported on `error` logging level.

 - `TransactionError::Denied` is used against transactions that cannot be executed due to the circumstances.
 For instance insufficient funds.
 This error is reported on `warning` logging level.

+According to the [YAGNI](https://es.wikipedia.org/wiki/YAGNI) principle, variants of `TransactionError` don't implement `Error` trait.
+This may be added in the future if necessary.

+### Testing

+Applicacation contains one layer of tests.
+I've found it convininent to collect them in a single file: `tests.rs`.
+The same file includes a slim test framework `TestApp` that makes tests more readable and ensures [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)ness.

+Features of external crates are assumed to be tested in their repos.
+For instance handling of parsing errors by `csv` crate.